Metal Failure Mitigation

 A Smart Investment in Success

 In the final analysis, being proactive by applying chromium to vital metal assets before they are ever put into service and refreshing that coating as needed—typically after countless use cycles—is a far more effective strategy than being reactive and addressing problems as they arise.
-The time and effort put into protecting items are much less than what is required to fix or replace them.
+The time and effort put into protecting items are much less than the requirements to fix or replace them.

 Plus, with metal assets properly protected, everyone can focus on important tasks and not be waiting for and worrying about the next metal failure incident.